diego-cloud-io/documentation/docs/teardown-diego/teardown.md

 **Delete these repositories in your test Github organisation:**

-• `diego-default-project`
+● `diego-default-project`

-• `diego-tooling`
+● **`diego-tooling`**

 **Remove Github app from Github Organisation**

-• Go to developer-settings and click Github Apps
+● Go to developer-settings and click Github Apps

-• Edit the bot `diego-<your github organisation>-bot`
+● Edit the bot `diego-<your github organisation>-bot`

-• Click on Advanced in left-hand menu and then the option Delete Github App
+● Click on Advanced in left-hand menu and then the option Delete Github App

 **Deprecating local conifiguration**

-• Delete local Diego Config file:
+● Delete local Diego Config file:

 `rm -rf $HOME/.diego`

-• Delete Diego helm repo:
+● Delete Diego helm repo:

 `helm repo remove diego`